ADHD Relationships: 5 Struggles You Might Experience

 An adult ADHD brain typically processes numerous thoughts in their minds.
 And while that can be an amazing trait, please remember that we can be prone to distractions.
 When interrupted, we can easily forget an idea or lose our momentum to continue what we’re doing.

 The bottom line is, some people with ADHD can easily get annoyed when something “breaks” their focus.
-So, when our partner approaches us about something while we’re in the middle of a task, we might become annoyed or ignore them to sustain our focus.
+So, when our partner approaches us about something while we’re in the middle of a task, we might feel off or ignore them to sustain our focus.
 This might make them feel neglected. 😭

 Right timing on when to discuss things can greatly avoid having challenges with this ADHD symptom.